10K Training Explained: What Is Zone 1 / Recovery?

 Sample Zone 1 Sessions for 10K Runners

 Recovery runs are not about stats or splits.
-They’re about feel, rhythm and repair.
+They are about feel, rhythm and repair.
+Keep them light, stay patient and let consistency do the work.

 How to Know You’re in Zone 1